Robert Albert Bauer: Diplomatic career

-In 1953, Bauer joined the United States Information Agency (USIA) as a radio program manager and during his tours of duty as a U.S. Foreign Service officer served as first secretary for cultural affairs and as counselor for public affairs.
+In 1953, Bauer joined the United States Information Agency (USIA) as a radio program manager.
+During his tours of duty as a U.S. Foreign Service officer, he served as first secretary for cultural affairs and as counselor for public affairs.
 He became VOA policy officer in 1956 and was acting television manager for the VOA in 1957.

 His diplomatic career from 1954 through 1967 took him to U.S. missions in Iran, France, Egypt, and India during seminal historic events, including the Shah of Iran’s wedding in 1959 and the bombing of the Cairo airport at the beginning of the Arab-Israeli Six-Day War in 1967.
-He acted as a Foreign Service Inspector from 1958-1972.
+He acted as a Foreign Service Inspector from 1958 to 1972.

-In 1972, after retirement, he became an adjunct professor of political science at Kenyon College in Gambier, Ohio, until 1979, and at the American University in Washington, D.C. from 1980 to 1982.
+After retirement, he taught as an adjunct professor of political science at Kenyon College in Gambier, Ohio, from 1972 to 1979, and at the American University in Washington, D.C. from 1980 to 1982.
 He acted as a consultant for the Center for Public Policy Education, the Brookings Institution, from 1982 to 1988.

 Bauer’s wife, Maria (née von Kahler), is the author of Beyond the Chestnut Trees, a 1984 memoir of their lives together during World War II.
 The Bauers have two children, Robert F. Bauer, a Washington D.C. attorney who served as Democratic National Committee, White House Counsel and personal attorney for President Barack Obama, and Virginia Ceaser, also of Washington, D.C.